ietf/Moderators/README.md

 # IETF Sergeants-at-Arms

-A repository of guidelines, procedures, and templates used by the IETF sergeants-at-arms (SAA).
+This is a repository of guidelines, procedures, and templates used by the IETF sergeants-at-arms (SAA) team.
+The goal of the SAA team is to foster an environment of digntity, decency, and respect on ietf@ietf.org where everyone feels welcome to contribute.

 While [RFC 3005] creates the role of sergeant-at-arms to act as a moderator for the ietf@ietf.org mailing list, the guidance for inappropriate postings and the actions to be taken are not well-defined.
 This repository aims to address this lack of clarity.